-Six Quick Finder Keyboard Shortcuts
+Six Quick Finder Keyboard Shortcuts for OS X

 We all know that navigating around the Mac Finder is quick and easy, but you can speed things up by memorizing a few keystrokes that’ll be sure to come in handy.
 With that in mind, here are six quick keyboard shortcuts to make navigating around the Finder a tad bit speedier.

 You’ll notice many of these are particularly useful for when you are using a Finder windows more detailed list view.
 Also, longtime Mac users will recall or find that some of these tips have been around since the early days of Mac OS (I remember using command-w all the way back in System 6!), while others are new to our modern and beloved Mac OS X. Nonetheless, regardless of the version of OS X you’re using, these keystrokes work and improve the general Finder experience.